Jenny Topping: 2004 Olympics

 Topping made the United States National Team and spent most of the year playing on the Aiming For Athens Tour.
 Team USA previewed their prowess by scoring a tour best 18 runs off the Army Black Knights in exhibition game 8 on February 28.
 Topping went 4/5 with 4 RBIs, a home run and scored on two of teammate Lovieanne Jung's three home runs.
 Topping also hit a walk-off home run vs. the Illinois Fighting Illini on March 4 to preserve the team's perfect Olympic tours record.

 At the festival, Topping saw limited time on the field but managed to hit a team best .666 and earned a gold medal as the United States defeated Australia in the title game on August 23.

 Topping would go on to also earn a gold medal in 2006 World Championships.
 In 2008, she served as an alternate for the Beijing Olympics and won a silver medal.
 On the Bound 4 Beijing Tour she again led the team in batting average.
 She had been a Team USA member since 2001, starting on the USA Blue Team.

 NPF

 The Akron Racers rookie played well to earn a spot on the NPF All-Star roster.
 Her team made it into the Cowles Cup Championship and on August 28, 2005 they outlasted the Chicago Bandits 5–4 in 8-innings to win.
 Topping hit a double off Jennie Finch.

 Topping played two more seasons in 2006 and 2009 respectively and claims a career .328 batting average.

+On June 24, 2026, Topping was announced as the Head Softball Coach at Cal State Bakersfield.